 Bigwigs in the City of Lights are now beginning to wonder if eSports championships could change all that.

 Seth Schoor, Downtown Grand Chairman, has very high hopes for eSports in Vegas.
-While there are not many venues open at the moment, with the bulk of visitors still there to enjoy the games like those they’d find at top CAD casinos, it is hoped that the video game tournaments staged in Vegas will be among the best in the world.
+While there are not many venues open at the moment, with the bulk of visitors still there to enjoy the games, it is hoped that the video game tournaments staged in Vegas will be among the best in the world.

 Schoor predicts that the industry could become as big as the NFL, especially with Twitch eSports streaming services and Jud Hannigan, CEO or tournament organiser Allied Esports, has described the potential of Las Vegas to become an iconic eSports tournament destination.